 subsequently initialize that object calling one of its constructors.
 Likewise,

-In the next section we'll encounter another use of new
+In the next section we'll encounter another use of new, allowing us to

 initialize objects in so-called